poornimaraghunath/helm/README.md

   # Helm has even release management feature

   # Helm version 3 is the latest version, Tiller has been removed, making Helm easier to install and use.

+  Install the helm on windows using binary and then set it as system environment variables

+  Then enter "helm create helm-guestbook" command it creates the folder with directory structure